opendevstack/opendevstack.github.io/doc/update-guide.md

 1.0.x makes use of the `BUILD_URL` env variable automatically set by Jenkins.
 This env variable might be `null` in your Jenkins master.
 To fix this, copy https://github.com/opendevstack/ods-core/blob/1.0.x/jenkins/master/configuration/init.groovy.d/url.groovy into each Jenins master to `/var/lib/jenkins/init.groovy.d/url.groovy`.

+#### Fix JSON patch replace error in Jenkins build

+1.0.x sets image labels on the `BuildConfig` in Jenkins.
+It does this by issuing a JSON patch `replace` request to `/spec/output/imageLabels`.
+This path was not present in prior versions, which can lead to the following error: `Error from server: jsonpatch replace operation does not apply: doc is missing key: /spec/output/imageLabels`.
+For newly provisioned components, this has been fixed with https://github.com/opendevstack/ods-project-quickstarters/pull/188.
+For existing components, add the path to the `BuildConfig` manually by editing the YAML in OpenShift.